perokvist/deployments/README.md

 ## dapr

-> Exprimental compose files for single app use of dapr.
+Exprimental compose files for single app use of dapr.

+>There is two options, web apps (for containers) and continer instances (ACI).
+Web Apps of course would be more attractive for web workload with auto-scaling etc, but the current compose support limits the service.
+In its current state running a single app baked by state store and outgoing bindings might suffice.
+But ACI has greater compose support making more scenarios possible.

-> WiP - see issues for status
+WiP - see issues for status

 ### Azure Web Apps for Containers